-Anything with access to the Sorcerer class, or who has Shadowgift, has access to one particular tome: Nosferatu!
+Anything with access to the Dark Mage/Sorcerer class or Shadowgift has access to one particular tome: Nosferatu!
 Nosferatu makes the entire game a cakewalk on three difficulties, and is almost required on Lunatic+ due to blatant cheating on the computer's part.
-And as stated above: the Ruin tome, coupled with skills that boost Critical Hit and lowers Critical Avoid, is certain death to almost anyone in your way.
+And as stated below: the Ruin tome, coupled with skills that boost Critical Hit (Wrath/Zeal/Focus) and lowers Critical Avoid (Anathema), is certain death to almost anyone in your way.

 The Avatar is this to a ridiculous degree, with his/her easy access to almost every class in the game allowing him/her to collect a ludicrously powerful selection of skills.

 And he/she can very easily pull off the above combo of Sol+Pavise+Vantage+Armsthrift+(Wrath/Anathema/Astra/Vengeance/LimitBreaker) with enough grinding.